saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

   languages (html, css, javascript).
 ---
 ### Preface:
-I need to make sure that when my name is googled that it appears as one of the top results.
-I figure the best way to acomplish that would be to create a simple website with a blog.
+I needed to make sure that when my name is googled that it would appear as one of the top results.
+I figured the best way to acomplish that would be to create a simple website with a blog.
 I've also been meaning to start a blog to document my progress on various projects.
-I need a setup that allows me to publish posts from a vanilla Chromebook and I don't want to mess with code everytime I want to publish a blog post.
+I also wanted a no fuss setup that would allow me to publish posts from a Chromebook without any hacks.

 ### Requirements:
 - minimalist/brutalist design